Avinash7986/Avinash7986/README.md

  <p><img src="https://komarev.com/ghpvc/?username=avinash7986" alt="avinash" /></p>
 </div>

-- 👨‍💻 I am a full stack developer with focus on web fundamentals.
+- 👨‍💻 I am a frontend developer with focus on web fundamentals.
 I work at Commutatus to deliver the quality products.

 - 📫 The best way to reach me over is [Linkedin](https://www.linkedin.com/in/avinash-kumar-singh-0ba214127/).
 You can also send me a mail to         avinashsingh7986@gmail.com.